-Based on that, the court concluded that justice required increasing the plaintiff's award for tax consequences.
-Recognizing that there may be some doubt on the tax assumptions, the court stated:
+Based on that, the court concluded that "justice" required increasing the plaintiff's award for tax consequences.
+Recognizing that there may be some doubt on the tax assumptions, the court stated that:

-It is only a possibility, and not a high one in our view, that the award will not be taxed.
-We cannot ignore the fact that, as a general proposition, amounts received as damages in litigation are taxable as income.
+"It is only a possibility, and not a high one in our view, that the award will not be taxed.
+We cannot ignore the fact that, as a general proposition, amounts received as damages in litigation are taxable as income."29

-That is a sophisticated comment, recognizing that tax rules are often about probability and that black-andwhite answers are often not available.
-After reaching that watershed decision, the court discussed applicable tax rates, consolidated groups, state tax rates, and the impact of paying the corporate alternative minimum tax.
+This is a sophisticated comment, recognizing that tax rules are often about probability, and that black and white answers are often not available.
+After reaching this watershed decision, the court discusses applicable tax rates, consolidated groups, regular tax rates, state tax rates, the corporate alternative minimum tax, etc.

-Although LaSalle Talman Bank supports the notion that taxes are a foreseeable element of contract damages, many plaintiffs still fail to win tax damages.
-An example is Porter v.
+Although LaSalle Talman Bank supports viewing taxes as a foreseeable element of contract damages, many plaintiffs still fail to win tax damages.
+Take Porter v.
 U.S. Agency for International Development.
-After a jury award for employment discrimination, the plaintiff sought supplemental damages for any tax liabilities associated with attorney fees.
-He requested indemnity against any tax consequences from the attorney fee award or, in the alternative, a gross-up of the attorney fee award to cover the tax liability.
+30 After a jury award for employment discrimination, the plaintiff sought supplemental damages for tax liabilities associated with attorneys' fees.
+The plaintiff requested indemnity against any tax consequences from the attorneys' fee award, or in the alternative, asked the court to "gross-up" his award to cover the tax liability.

-The court did not grant the petition for indemnification or a supplemental award for the tax liability, but the plaintiff was not ultimately responsible for the tax liability associated with attorney fees.
-Creatively, the court tried to insulate the plaintiff from tax liability on the attorney fees by making the fee award payable directly to counsel.
-Also, the court explained the nature of the award clearly, so the plaintiff and his tax adviser could refer to the explanation when preparing income tax returns.
+The court denied the petition for indemnification or a supplemental award for the tax liability, but the plaintiff was not ultimately responsible for the tax liability associated with attorneys' fees.
+Creatively, the court tried to insulate the plaintiff from tax liability on the attorneys' fees by making the fee award payable directly to counsel.
+Plus, the court explained the award clearly, so the plaintiff and his tax advisor could refer to the explanation when preparing income tax returns.
 Presumably, the court also hoped the IRS would consider the explanation before attempting to tax the plaintiff on the fee award.